Suzichen/spage/posts/About.md

 The system automatically detects available translations.
 When a user switches to a language without a localized version, the default version is shown with a fallback notice.

+### Syntax Guide

+This system supports standard Markdown for writing posts.
+For formatting guidelines and layout examples, please refer to the [Markdown Quick Reference](./markdown).

 ---

 ## Building & Deploying